joshbegley/nyt-latest/README.md

 `The wealthy have descended on New York for top basketball, golf and soccer events, and they need prime tickets.`\
 https://www.nytimes.com/2026/06/10/nyregion/knicks-tickets-courtside-concierge.html

-**Live Updates: Knicks Fans, Famous and Not, Pack the Garden for Game 4**\
+**Live Updates: Knicks Fans Greet Game 4 With Chaotic Energy**\
 `Taylor Swift was among the celebrities sitting courtside.
-Hours before the game, the Knicks owner James L. Dolan and Mayor Zohran Mamdani sparred over who was to blame for the cancellation of a public watch party.`\
+Mayor Zohran Mamdani sparred with the team’s owner over who was to blame for the cancellation of a public watch party.`\
 https://www.nytimes.com/live/2026/06/10/nyregion/nba-finals-knicks-spurs

 **Unusually Warm Weather in Bay Area Prompts Heat Alert and Wildfire Concerns**\